 Clarinet, Oboe, Flute, Sax

-Dr. Stephanie Esposito Olcese is thrilled to say that she has been with MSoM for six years!
+Dr. Stephanie Esposito Olcese is thrilled to say that she has been with MSoM for seven years!
 After completing her doctorate in clarinet performance from the Shenandoah Conservatory (2013), she has sought to expand her musical tastes.
 As a freelance musician throughout the greater-Philadelphia area, Stephanie performs within the American musical theater circuit, teaches Music History and World Music at Eastern University, conducts a church handbell choir, and has launched a volunteer music program with the Ronald McDonald House of Philadelphia.
 Outside of music, Stephanie lives with her husband and cat and enjoys weekend getaways to Gettysburg to enjoy history and scenery.

 Music Therapy, Piano, Guitar, Ukulele

 Lynne Frederick is a graduate of Colorado State University in Fort Collins, Colorado, where she received a Master’s in Music with a concentration in Music Therapy and Elizabethtown College in Elizabethtown, Pennsylvania, where she received a Bachelors in Music Therapy with a minor in Psychology.
-She has worked with children with various abilities through work at the Kardon Institute / Settlement Music School (Philadelphia, PA), where she was responsible for creating and overseeing the Music Therapy Internship program, the Academy of Community Music (Fort Washington, PA), where she oversaw 15 music therapists and the data collection for music in the Head Start program, and the Center on Central (Paoli, PA), where she conducts music groups and individual sessions for children of all ages and abilities.
+She has worked with children with various abilities through work at the Kardon Institute / Settlement Music School (Philadelphia, PA), where she was responsible for creating and overseeing the Music Therapy Internship program, the Academy of Community Music (Fort Washington, PA), where she oversaw 15 music therapists and the data collection for music in the Head Start program, and the Center on Central (Paoli, PA), where she conducted music groups and individual sessions for children of all ages and abilities.
 She is currently the owner of Malvern School of Music.

 Piano, Ukulele, Clarinet, Brass

-Bonnie holds a Bachelors degree in Piano Performance from the Boston Conservatory and a Master of Music in Accompanying from West Chester University.
+Bonnie Sumerfield holds a Bachelors degree in Piano Performance from the Boston Conservatory and a Master of Music in Accompanying from West Chester University.
 Ms. Sumerfield has been on the staff at Millersville University, the University of Delaware, West Chester University and Settlement Music School as both teacher and collaborative artist.
 She is the staff pianist at the Camphill School in Glenmoore, PA, pianist at Covenant Presbyterian Church in Malvern and for the Pennsylvania Eurythmy Ensemble, a performing group of movement artists.
 In addition to teaching at MSoM, she also runs a private studio.